 Open Logic Pro X, start a new project and create a new audio track

-If you’re creating a new vocal recording, aim for levels that average around -12 dBFS.
+If you’re creating a new vocal recording, aim for levels that average around -12 dBFS without clipping, or going above 0 dBFS.
 If using an existing recording, adjust the region gain so that the levels average around -12 dBFS.
-We recommend opening up the Logic Pro MultiMeter plugin and aiming for -12 dB, as shown below.
+We recommend opening the Logic Pro MultiMeter plugin as a visual reference and aiming for -12 dB, as shown below.

 Go to the Logic Pro mixer by pressing “X”, clicking the mixer icon on the top left, or by clicking “View”, then “Show Mixer”.